• Skip to primary navigation

 Starlink has also made a lot of abrupt changes to the terms of service since they launched (price increases, removing portability, geofencing to land, etc) – making them a bit of an unstable solution to depend solely around.

-And for those reasons, we still use cellular as our primary connection and Starlink as the complement.
-And to combine all of our mobile internet options together, we use a Peplink Router.
+And for those reasons, we still use cellular as our primary connection and Starlink as a backup.
+We usually just activate the lowest data plan when we need to get online in a cellular weak area.

 We have a full guide to getting and using Starlink, including a video series: